skovhus/jest-codemods/README.md

 $ jscodeshift -t node_modules/jest-codemods/dist/transformers/tape.js test-folder
 ```

-## Standalone mode
+## Test environment: node.js or browser

 Normally Jest tests are running on node.js.
 But in some cases you might want to use execute
 your tests in a browser.
-In that case you can select the standalone mode using the
+In that case you can select the environment using the
 `jest-codemod` CLI.

 After running `jest-codemods` you might need to install a few dependencies: